Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Introduction

 \section{Introduction}

-Since the release of ChatGPT on November 30, 2022, Internet users have used the large language model (LLM) to compose letters, write essays, and ask for advice.
-Now with over 100 million monthly active users~\cite{Hu2023}, misuse of this generative model has also been widespread.
-In one example, CNet, a reputable website that publishes reviews and news on consumer electronics, published articles generated by ChatGPT that were rife with errors~\cite{Leffer2023}.
-However, despite the reported widespread adoption, use, and misuse of ChatGPT and other LLMs for generating news articles, there has not been a study of how much the use of these technologies has increased or changed over time.
-Similarly, despite LLMs' potential use to spread misinformation~\cite{tang2023science}, it is still largely unclear whether fringe, misinformation, or otherwise unreliable websites utilize them in practice.
+Since the release of ChatGPT in November~2022, hundreds of millions of Internet users have used the large language model (LLM) to efficiently compose letters, write essays, and ask for advice~\cite{Hu2023}.
+However, LLMs have also been shown to produce erroneous text.
+In one example, CNET, a reputable website that publishes reviews and news on consumer electronics, published articles generated by OpenAI's ChatGPT that were rife with factual errors~\cite{Leffer2023}.
+Beyond inaccurate text, recent research has shown LLMs can be used to effectively spread misinformation~\cite{tang2023science}.
+Yet, despite the widespread adoption of LLMs and their potential to accelerate the spread of misinformation, there has not been any study of whether LLMs like ChatGPT \textit{have been} broadly used to produce news articles on mainstream or fringe/unreliable websites.

-In this work, we present a large-scale study of the prevalence of \textit{machine-generated/synthetic} articles sourced from across 3,074~news websites (1,142 misinformation/unreliable websites and 2,252 mainstream/reliable news websites) in order to measure the prevalence of synthetic content on mainstream/reliable and misinformation/unreliable news platforms.
-To do this, we utilize training data from 19~models, as well as adversarial data from article perturbation/re-writes and paraphrases, to train a DeBERTa-based~\cite{he2021deberta} model to detect English-language synthetic news articles.
-Benchmarking this classifier across six test sets of machine-generated news articles, including two from real-world companies~\cite{pu2022deepfake}, our model achieves an average F-1 score of 0.988 across these datasets.
-Then, using this newly trained model, we classify over 12.91M~articles published between January 1, 2022, and April 1, 2023 from 3,074~news websites.
+In this work, we present a large-scale study of the \emph{relative increase} in \textit{machine-generated/synthetic} articles from 3,074~news websites (1,059 misinformation/unreliable websites and 2,015 mainstream/reliable news websites) between January 1, 2022, and May 1, 2023.
+To do this, we utilize data from 19~models, as well as adversarial data from article perturbation/re-writes and paraphrases, to train a DeBERTa-based model~\cite{he2021deberta} to detect English-language synthetic news articles.
+We subsequently benchmark this classifier on eight test sets of machine-generated news articles, including two from real-world companies~\cite{pu2022deepfake} and one from an independent collection of human-written real-world articles.
+Across these test datasets, our model, at a false positive rate (FPR) of 1\%, achieves an average precision score of 0.992.
+With this trained model, we classify over 15.46M~articles published between January 1, 2022, and May 1, 2023, from our set of 3,074~news websites.\footnote{We release the weights of our model and the URLs used in this study at \url{https://github.com/hanshanley/machine-made-media}.}